Cartan Actions of Higher Rank Abelian Groups and their Classification: Homogeneity from Pairwise Cycle Structures

 \begin{lemma} Suppose the $\R^k$ orbit of $x_0$ is dense.
 Then if $d \in \mc{D}$ is a cycle at $x_0$, then $d$ is a cycle everywhere. \end {lemma}

-\begin{proof} The action of the generators of $\mc D$ coincides with the Cartan action, therefore the action of $\mc D$ commutes with the Cartan action.
+\begin{proof} { The action of each generator of $\mc D$ coincides with that of some element of the Cartan action by definition of $\mc D_\chi$ and $\mc D$}, therefore the action of $\mc D$ commutes with the Cartan action.
 Then if $d$ is a cycle at $x_0$, $d$ is a cycle at any point in $\R ^k (x_0)$, hence everywhere as the $\R^k$ orbit of $x_0$ is dense. \end{proof}

 Denote by $\mc{C}_D$ the group of cycles in $\mc{D}$ at a point $x_0$ with a dense $\R^k$-orbit, and set $G = \mc{G}/\mc{C}_D$ and $D= \mc{D}/\mc{C}_D$.
 Notice that $G$ and $D$ are topological groups since $\mc C_D$ is a closed normal subgroup by Lemma \ref{lem:CD-normal}.
 Furthermore, let $G_\pm$ denote the projections of the groups $\mc G_\pm$ to $G$.
-The following lemma is immediate from the fact that the action of $D$ coincides with that of the Cartan action and Corollary \ref{cor:semi-stabilizer}:
+The following lemma is immediate from the fact that the action of $D$ coincides with {some subgroup} of the Cartan action and Corollary \ref{cor:semi-stabilizer}:

 \begin{lemma} Let $\rho ^{\pm} \in G _{\pm}$ and $\rho ^0 \in D$.
 Then

 \end{lemma}